-Hanneke Beaumont who enjoys international reputation and her works are exhibited worldwide in major museums, public and corporate collections.
+Hanneke Beaumont, whose prominent reputation exceeds expectation, has her works exhibited worldwide in major museums, public and corporate collections.

-Sean Henry, for whom the art historial Tom Flynn has said that “through vigorously expressive modelling Henry imbues his figures with a powerful psychological presence, the theme of life and death a constant subtext”.
+Sean Henry, for whom the art historian Tom Flynn has noted “through vigorously expressive modeling Henry imbues his figures with a powerful psychological presence, the theme of life and death a constant subtext”.
 His work includes private and public installations in many locations across Europe, like the National Portrait Gallery in London and USA.

 Marc Sijan creates incredibly hyperrealistic sculptures depicting ordinary people and capturing a life force in full swing.

 Daniel Firman is inspired by artistic practices such as performance, dance and installation and thus his sculptures have the particularity to be a condensed process rather than motionless representations.
-Georg Scheele, the abstract form of his Carrara marble sculptures are all intertwined paths and loops.
-Fotis, the distinguished Greek sculptor who emphasises on clean geometrical lines that balance forms inherent in his materials with the symbolic allusions of representational art.
+Georg Scheele whose abstract form of Carrara marble sculptures all form intertwined paths and loops.
+Fotis, the distinguished Greek sculptor, who emphasizes on a synthetic process from forms of the human body, trees and elements of Technology represents a contemporary anthropocentric Art.